intro-graphics/team-project-recreationists/README.md

+# how to test your code with the server (should be easy)

+Instead of the usual way we see our actual objects, refer to the following steps:

+1) git clone/pull this repo
+2) enter the team-project-recreationists folder
+3) type 'npm install' in CLI (get npm if you don't already have it)
+4) type 'node index.js'
+5) visit localhost:5000

+if there are any problems following these steps reach out to me on discord.

 # tiny-graphics.js

 This is a small, single file JavaScript utility.
 It organizes WebGL programs to be object-oriented and minimally cluttered.